User manual¶

 1. First boot¶

-- Alpha software.
+- Beta software.
 A short statement that this is pre-release code with no warranty.

 - You are your own custodian.
 A reminder that nobody can recover funds for you if the seed is lost.